yvesjmnz/ReadIt-MVC/README.md

 Jimenez, Yves Alvin Andrei
 Sanchez, Darren Julian

+To run:
-To run: make a database called ReadIt in mongodDB compass.
+1) Make a database called ReadIt in mongodDB compass.

-Look at .env for db setup
+2) Look at .env for db setup

-run npm install to install all dependencies
+3) run npm install to install all dependencies

 then simply run using:

-"node app.js"
+5) "node app.js"
+6) Access via localhost:3000

 *make sure to open cmd in the right directory